By Rick Held

 This time around, for Eddie Mannis, not so much.

-For candidates who are not from East Knoxville who want East Knoxville voters, i.e. voters of color, the conventional wisdom has been to treat the East Knoxville vote as a monolith.
+For candidates who are not from East Knoxville who want East Knoxville voters, i.e. voters of color, the conventional wisdom has been to treat that vote as a monolith.
 Historically, for candidates running citywide, the tried-and-true strategy for locking in the “Black Vote” has been to obtain endorsements from East Knoxville’s establishment politicos, at the grasstops of their dependable if sparse grassroots voter base.

-But whether by grand racist design from back in the day or by apathy (both/and?), if the “Black Vote” has ever been a factor in citywide elections, it has been decidedly minor because of its disproportionately low turnout numbers.
+Whether by grand racist design from back in the day or because of apathy — or both — the “Black Vote” has been a decidedly minor factor in Knoxville’s citywide elections because of its disproportionately low turnout numbers.
 Though one sixth of Knoxvillians are black, those majority-black precincts would never come close to being one sixth of the overall vote total in citywide elections.

 Until more East Knoxville voters started paying attention.